lammps/lammps/doc/src/dump_modify.rst

 The *sort* keyword determines whether lines of per-atom output in a snapshot are sorted or not.
 A sort value of *off* means they will typically be written in indeterminate order, either in serial or parallel.
-This is the case even in serial if the :doc:`atom_modify sort <atom_modify>` option is turned on, which it is by default, to improve performance.
+This is the case even in serial if the :doc:`atom_modify sort
+<atom_modify>` option is turned on, which it is by default, to improve
+performance.
 A sort value of *id* means sort the output by atom ID.
-A sort value of N or -N means sort the output by the value in the Nth column of per-atom info in either ascending or descending order.
+A sort value of :math:`N` or :math:`-N` means sort the output by the value in the :math:`N`\ th column of per-atom info in either ascending or descending order.

 The dump *local* style cannot be sorted by atom ID, since there are typically multiple lines of output per atom.
 Some dump styles, such